 These gluten free chocolate cupcakes are moist, fluffy, spongey and undetectably dairy free.
-They’re easy to make, just sweet enough and made ultra delicious with a simple dairy free buttercream.
-They’re the perfect way to satisfy your chocolate craving!
+They’re easy to make and the perfect way to satisfy your chocolate craving!

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!